massgov/mayflower-patternlab/README.md

 * Mark-up is in the source/_patterns directory.
 * Front end assets can be found in the source/assets directory
 * Gulp will handle the conversion of files from source to public
+* Pattern Lab specific files are in the /public/styleguide directory (the styleguide.html file is automatically generated when twig templates are updated)